aceslei/public.lab/topic/ecommuod/writeup-001.md

 # Overview

-This writeup enumerates the top-level requirements for migration of an e-commerce system to UO Central Drupal Hosting (hereinafter "target_system").
+This writeup enumerates the top-level requirements for deployment, hosting and maintenance of an e-commerce system to UO Central Drupal Hosting (hereinafter "target_system").
+This e-commerce system is currently provisioned and designed by the UO Business Affairs Office.

 ## System Requirements